 The Company sponsors a number of defined benefit plans in countries that give rise to accrued post-employment benefit obligations.
 The accrued benefit obligation for these plans at the end of 2023 was \$591.6 million (2022 - \$554.4 million), the fair value of the plan assets was \$311.8 million (2022 - \$298.6 million) and an irrevocable surplus due to an asset ceiling was \$1.4 million (2022 - \$2.1 million), for a net deficit of \$281.2 million (2022 - \$257.9 million).
 Contributions to defined benefit plans during 2023 were \$16.9 million (2022 - \$15.1 million).
 The Company expects to contribute \$63.2 million to pension plans in 2024, inclusive of defined contribution plans.
 These estimated funding requirements will be adjusted annually, based on various market factors such as interest rates, expected returns and staffing assumptions, including compensation and mortality.
 The Company's contributions are funded through cash flows generated from operations.
+Management anticipates that future cash flows from operations will be sufficient to fund expected future contributions.
 Details of the Company's pension plans and related obligations are set out in note 20, "Employee Benefits," of the Company's 2023 annual consolidated financial statements.